evmos/docs/docs/protocol/resources.md

 ---
 # Resources

-Learn about Evmos with the list of official resources. {synopsis}
+Learn about Evmos with the list of official resources.

 :::tip
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧